xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    emptyStringsConvertToZero

-   Should the driver allow conversions from empty string fields to numeric values of '0'?
+   Should the driver allow conversions from empty login fields to numeric values of '0'?

    Default: true